argentagsw/taggy_demux/README.md

     Usage: taggy_demux [OPTION...] input-file
     taggy_demux -- a demultiplexer for ArgenTag reads

-      -D, --max-edit-d=INT/FLOAT Maximum edit distance to consider for alignment (-1 means no limit).
+      -D, --max-edit-d=INT/FLOAT Maximum edit distance to consider for linker alignment (-1 means no limit).
 If float and < 1, intepreted as a relative maximum edit dist.
-If float and > 1,rounded down.
-[3]
-      -f, --in-fmt=STRING        Format for input read file.
+If float and > 1, rounded down.
+[3] -f, --in-fmt=STRING        Format for input read file.
 Valid values are "fastq", "sam". [fastq]
       -F, --out-fmt=STRING       Format for output read file.
-Valid values are "flames", "scnano", "sam". [flames]
+Valid values are "flames", "fastq", "scnano", "sam". [flames]
       -h, --keep-header          Preserve SAM header in output.
 Only meaningful if --in-fmt=sam and --out-fmt=sam.
 [FALSE]
       -k, --keep-failed          Keep failed reads and set nb tag to -1.
 Only